Melody with drone

 Instead, we can use a pitch line in the middle of a drone symbol only for a drone that falls on the tonic pitch, to distinguish it from other drones.
 (Actually, the tonic usually is one of the drone pitches, if not the only one—the Great Highland Bagpipes are an exception to the rule.)
 In this case, the tonic pitch line is drawn the same thickness as other pitch lines to avoid obscuring the drone symbol, though still extended at both ends as usual.

 The practice is illustrated here with the tune “Small Coals and Little Money” played on the Northumbrian smallpipes, an English bagpipe that normally uses drones on both the tonic and the fifth scale degree.
-(This time, the length of time for which the drones sound before the melody begins is not specified as it is not considered musically significant.
-The “/3” over a bracket with an arrowhead at each end means that the beat division changes to triple only for the duration of the bracket, rather than on a “henceforth” basis.)
+(This time, the length of time for which the drones sound before the melody begins is not specified as it is not considered musically significant.)

 In monochrome, it becomes less obvious which drone is the tonic, although this information is still available from the extended pitch line at the beginning and end of each system.